bpstephanie/The_Country_Quiz/README.md

 # The Couuntry Quiz
 The Country Quiz is an interactive JavaScript game to test users knowledge about South America in a fun way.
 Usernames, correct answers and incorrect answers are recorded.
 The quiz has 10 questions per round which are randomized so the user can play many times.
-There is audio and visual feedback.
+There is audio and visual feedback for both correct and incorrect answers.

 Welcome to <a href="https://bpstephanie.github.io/The_Country_Quiz/">The Country Quiz</a>